syncfusion-content/asp.net-core-docs/aspnet-core/GettingStarted/aspnet-core-in-bash-on-windows.md

 ---
 layout: post
-title: asp.net core in bash on windows
+title: Bash On Windows in ASP.NET Core | Syncfusion
-description: asp.net core in bash on windows
+description: Learn here all about bash on windows in Syncfusion Essential Studio ASP.NET Core platform control, its elements, and more.
 platform: aspnet-core
 control: Control Name undefined
 documentation: ug
 ---

-## ASP.NET Core in Bash On Windows
+# ASP.NET Core in Bash On Windows

 To work with ASP.NET Core samples in Ubuntu based Bash shell on Windows 10 (Bash on Windows), you need to make sure is whether you have following software on your machine.